Every year OSBM prepares two types of population estimates for every municipality in North Carolina:

 Chapter 9 of The Office of State Budget and Management Budget Manual provides more detail about the population estimates program.

 Yes.
 We will prepare “Provisional Estimates” before the final estimates are certified.
-These estimates will be mailed to each municipality at the end of August to provide them an opportunity to identify and notify OSBM of any errors based on the annexation survey data they provided.
+We will e-mail the point of contact for you municipality/county at the end of August.
+You will then be able login to see and review the provisional population estimates to identify any potential errors or omissions in the survey data provided.

 “Annexation” refers to a land area that has been fully incorporated into an existing municipality.
 Attempted annexations that are under appeal or are pending are not included.